bkniffler/Qonfig/README.md

 ```

 ### Non-Persistent
 You'd like to use configuration options that shall not be modified by any user?
-Go on, define the NonPersistent property and assign it the 'true' value!
-Or add the option using the Library.AddNonPersistent method if you're on the dynamic side.
+Go on, define the `NonPersistent` property and assign it the `true` value!
+Or add the option using the `Library.AddNonPersistent` method if you're on the dynamic side.
 ```c#
 public enum ConfigOption
 {